 Dacorum Primary Behaviour Service

-The Haven is a brand new facility on our Tenzing Road site, which opened in September 2019 accessible for all primary aged children within the Dacorum area.
-The model of service delivery aligns with the Tiered Approach outlined in the Hertfordshire Behaviour Strategy, with outreach support at Tiers 2 and 3 and provision within The Haven at Tiers 4 and 5.
+The Haven is our fantastic facility on our Tenzing Road site, which opened in September 2019 accessible for all primary aged children within the Dacorum area.
+The model of service delivery aligns with the Tiered Approach outlined in the Hertfordshire Emotional, Wellbeing and Behaviour Strategy, with outreach support at Tiers 2 and 3 and provision within The Haven at Tiers 4 and 5.
 In line with best practice, the large majority of the work undertaken focuses on early intervention and prevention of escalation.

 Staff in The Haven and in the outreach team have a wide range of additional training, qualifications and expertise including, Hertfordshire Steps Tutor Training, Mindfulness in Schools (MISP) Training, Protective Behaviours, Brief Therapy, Drawing & Talking, ELKLAN, Zones of Regulation, Nurture, Autism Education Trust Training, Lego Therapy, UK Penn Resilience and Counselling Skills.
 In addition, learners have access to support from a range of professionals with qualifications in therapeutic approaches through the wider DESC team e.g. Counsellors, CBT Therapists, Drawing and Talking Practitioner, Therapeutic Support Worker and Emotional Literacy Support Assistants (ELSAs).